dalibo/emaj/docs/en/traces.rst

 The obsolete traces purge can also be initiated by explicitly calling the :ref:`emaj_purge_histories() <emaj_purge_histories>` function.
 The input parameter of the function defines a retention delay that overrides the *history_retention* E-Maj parameter.

-To schedule purges periodically, it is possible to set the *history_retention* parameter to a very high value (e.g., '100 YEARS'),and schedule purge operations using any tool (*crontab*, *pgAgent*, *pgTimeTable*, or any other tool).
+To schedule purges periodically, it is possible to set the *history_retention* parameter to a very high value (e.g., '100 YEARS'), and schedule purge operations using any tool (*crontab*, *pgAgent*, *pgTimeTable*, or any other tool).